airbnb/chronon/quickstart/README.md

 To build the containers run `docker-compose up` in the repo root and let it run in a terminal window (when you kill this process all the data generated should get cleaned and containers will stop).

-To get started iterating with chronon in a new terminal window run `docker-compose exec bash main` to enter a shell environment with all the requirements set up.
+To get started iterating with chronon in a new terminal window run `docker-compose exec main bash` to enter a shell environment with all the requirements set up.
 If you want to automatically run all steps there's a run.sh script.

 Some of the steps require an online jar.
 This is an implementation for communication with the KV Store.
 We provide an